State Road 24 (Serbia)

-State Road 24 is an IB-class/expressway road in central Serbia, connecting Batočina with Kraljevo.
+State Road 24 is an IB-class road in central Serbia, connecting Kragujevac with Kraljevo.
 It is located in Šumadija and Western Serbia.

 Before the new road categorization regulation given in 2013, the route wore the following names: M 1.11, M 23 and M 23.1 (before 2012) / 15 and 16 (after 2012).

 The existing route is a main road with two traffic lanes, except for Batočina – Kragujevac section which is partially built by expressway standards, and defined in the Space Plan of Republic of Serbia.

+In 2024, the expressway portion of State Road 24 between Jovanovac and Batočina was transferred to the new M15 expressway, being part of the new expressway system with ongoing construction to replace the state road further to Dragobrača.